Neal Katyal: Political positions

-Katyal endorsed President Donald Trump's nomination of Neil Gorsuch to the Supreme Court in an op-ed to The New York Times.
+Katyal has described himself as an "extremist centrist".
+He endorsed President Donald Trump's nomination of Neil Gorsuch to the Supreme Court in an op-ed to The New York Times.
 When that newspaper's public editor criticized the op-ed for failing to disclose Katyal had active cases being considered by the Court, Katyal responded that it would have been obvious he always has cases being heard by the Supreme Court.
-Katyal formally introduced Judge Gorsuch on the first day of his Senate Judiciary Committee confirmation hearings.
+Katyal formally introduced Gorsuch on the first day of his Senate Judiciary Committee confirmation hearings.

-In addition to Gorsuch, Katyal also spoke highly of President Trump's nomination of Brett Kavanaugh to the Supreme Court.
+In addition to Gorsuch, Katyal spoke highly of Trump's nomination of Brett Kavanaugh to the Supreme Court.
 In multiple tweets that were cited by Republican Senate Majority Leader Mitch McConnell in favor of Kavanaugh's confirmation, Katyal praised Kavanaugh's "credentials [and] hardworking nature", and described his "mentoring and guidance" of female law clerks as "a model for all of us in the legal profession".
-Katyal has also described Kavanaugh as "very gracious", and "incredibly likable".
-During a July 2018 panel on Kavanaugh's nomination sponsored by The Heritage Foundation, a conservative think-tank, he commented: "It's very hard for anyone who has worked with him, appeared before him, to frankly say a bad word about him."
-Katyal's comments in support of Kavanaugh were made before Christine Blasey Ford's Senate Judiciary Committee testimony.
+Katyal has also called Kavanaugh "incredibly likable".

 Honors and awards

-The US Justice Department awarded Katyal the Edmund Randolph Award, the highest honor the Department can bestow on a civilian.
+The US Justice Department awarded Katyal the Edmund Randolph Award, the highest honor the department can bestow on a civilian.
 The National Law Journal named Katyal its runner-up for "Lawyer of the Year" in 2006 and in 2004 awarded him its Pro Bono award.
 American Lawyer Magazine considered him one of the top 50 litigators nationally.
-Washingtonian Magazine named him one of the 30 best living Supreme Court advocates; Legal Times (jointly owed by American Lawyer Media) profiled him as one of the "90 Greatest Lawyers over the Last 30 Years".
+Washingtonian Magazine named him one of the 30 best living Supreme Court advocates.